Apple Watch

 <Card title="Battery-friendly" icon="battery-full">

-Just audio capture on the wrist — the heavy work runs on your iPhone.
+Just audio capture on the wrist.
+The heavy work runs on your iPhone.

 </Card>